yucongkoo/tp/docs/DeveloperGuide.md

 **Use Case: UC10 - update remark of a customer**

 **Mss:**<br/>
 &emsp;1.
-User requests to list out the customers.<br/>
+User requests a list of customers by <u>filtering customers(UC02)</u>.<br/>
 &emsp;2.
-System displays the requested list of customers to the user.<br/>
+User enters index and remark of the target customer.<br/>
 &emsp;3.
-User enters index and remark of the target customer.<br/>
+System updates the remark of specified customer accordingly.<br/>
 &emsp;4.
-System updates the remark of specified customer accordingly.<br/>
-&emsp;5.
 System displays the details of the updated customer.<br/>
 &emsp;Use case ends.<br/>

 **Extensions:**<br/>
-&emsp;3a.
+&emsp;2a.
 User provided invalid index or information.<br/>
-&emsp;&emsp;3a1.
+&emsp;&emsp;2a1.
 System displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>
-&emsp;3b.
+&emsp;2b.
 User provided remark that will not update the specified customer.<br/>
-&emsp;&emsp;3b1.
+&emsp;&emsp;2b1.
 Systems displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>

 <div style="page-break-after: always;"></div>